“Just follow what you love and don’t worry about what the world is telling you because [the world] doesn’t know what it wants until it hears it.”

 You just have to be yourself.
 It’s going to be a lot of hard work, and there’s no formula.
 I’ve learned in my career that if you follow what you believe in, it might not work, but if you try to follow someone else’s formula it definitely won’t.
 So you just have to do your best and do what you believe in.
 If you focus on that and keep working hard, good things will come.

 While we wait for our own collective situations to improve, we’ll be looking for our own shots of Dopamine.

-Stream Dopamine on Spotify and all major streaming platforms.
-Elephante’s upcoming album Heavy Glow drops on October 22nd.
+Stream Dopamine and Elephante’s newest album Heavy Glow on Spotify and all major streaming platforms.
 For more updates, follow him on Instagram, Twitter, Facebook and subscribe to his YouTube channel.

 Art Matthew Ian Fetalver